-We have audited the accompanying consolidated balance sheets of Cathay United Bank and its subsidiaries as of 31 December 2014, 31 December 2013 and 1 January 2013, and the related consolidated statements of comprehensive income, changes in equity and cash flows for the years ended 31 December 2014 and 2013.
+We have reviewed the accompanying consolidated balance sheets of Cathay United Bank("the Bank") and its subsidiaries as of 31 March 2015 and 2014, and the related consolidated statements of comprehensive income changes in equity and cash flows for the three-month periods ended 31 March 2015 and 2014.
 These consolidated financial statements are the responsibility of the Bank's management.
-Our responsibility is to express an opinion on these consolidated financial statements based on our audits.
+Our responsibility is to issue a review report on these consolidated financial statement based on our review.